brooksbenson/eloquent-js/chapter3/chapter3-notes.md

 # Functions

 A function is a piece of program wrapped in a value.
-Functions come in handy because they give structure to larger programs by reducing repition, associating names with subprograms, and isolate subprograms from one another.
+Functions come in handy because they give structure to larger programs by reducing repitition, associating names with subprograms, and isolate subprograms from one another.

-Functions are created by an expression that starts with the keyword *function*.

 Functions have a set of parameters and a body.

+Function expressions either start with the *function* keyword or use a fat arrow *=>* that separates a set of parameters from a body.

 Functions are values just like any other value.
 The binding a function is assigned to can receive a new binding, and a function can be passed as an argument to another function.